brylevkirill/notes/Reinforcement Learning.md

 #### exploration and intrinsic motivation - competence-based models

 >	"A third major computational approach to intrinsic motivation is based on measures of competence that an agent has for achieving self-determined results or goals.
 Central here is the concept of “challenge”, with associated measures of difficulty as well as measures of actual performance.
 A “challenge” or “goal” here will be any sensorimotor configuration SMk, or any set {Pk} of properties of a sensorimotor configuration, that an agent sets by itself and that it tries to achieve through action.
 It is the properties of the achievement process, rather than the “meaning” of the particular goal being achieved, that will determine the level of interestingness of the associated activity.
 While prediction mechanisms or probability models, as used in previous sections, can be used in the goal-reaching architecture, they are not mandatory (for example, one can implement systems that try to achieve self-generated goals through Q-learning and never explicitly make predictions of future sensorimotor contexts).
 Furthermore, while in some cases, certain competence-based and knowledge-based models of intrinsic motivation might be somewhat similar, they may often produce very different behaviors.
 Indeed, the capacity to predict what happens in a situation can be sometimes only loosely coupled to the capacity to modify a situation in order to achieve a given self-determined goal.
 After a certain amount of time, bounded for example by a timeout Tg, a motivation module compares the goal that was initially set and the current situation to assess to what extent it was reached, i.e. measure the competence of the agent on goal gk at time tg: la(gk, tg) = ‖ gk^(tg) − gk(tg)) ‖.
 The “interestingness”, and thus reward value, of the goal gk is then derived from this competence measure."

-  - **incompetence motivation**

-	> "A first competence-based approach to intrinsic motivation can be a system which pushes the robot to set challenges/goals for which its performance is lowest.
-This is a motivation for maximally difficult challenges.
-This can be implemented as: r(SM(→ t), gk, tg) = C·la(gk, tg).
-Note that here and everywhere in the competence based approaches, rewards are generated only at the end of episodes."

   - **competence progress motivation (automated curriculum learning)**